bashwiki/bashwiki.github.io/wiki/last_english.md

-# [리눅스] Bash last 사용법
+# [Linux] Bash last command: Display login history

 ## Overview
-The `last` command in Bash is used to display a list of the most recent login sessions for users on the system.
-It reads from the `/var/log/wtmp` file, which records all logins and logouts, providing a historical record of user activity.
-This command is particularly useful for system administrators and developers who need to monitor user access and troubleshoot login issues.
+The `last` command in Bash is used to display a list of the most recent logins to the system.
+It reads from the `/var/log/wtmp` file, which records all logins and logouts, allowing users to track who accessed the system and when.

 ## Usage
 The basic syntax of the `last` command is as follows: